-Using MySQL with Node.js & the mysql JavaScript Client — SitePoint
+Using MySQL with Node.js and the mysql JavaScript Client — SitePoint

 Why Not Just USE an ORM?

-As you may have noticed, a couple of people in the comments are suggesting using an ORM.
 Before we get into the pros and cons of this approach, let’s take a second to look at what ORMs are.
 The following is taken from an answer on Stack Overflow:

 Object-Relational Mapping (ORM) is a technique that lets you query and manipulate data from a database using an object-oriented paradigm.
 When talking about ORM, most people are referring to a library that implements the Object-Relational Mapping technique, hence the phrase “an ORM”.

-So basically, this approach means you write your database logic in the domain-specific language of the ORM, as opposed to the vanilla approach we have been taking so far.
-Here’s a contrived example using Sequelize:
+So this means you write your database logic in the domain-specific language of the ORM, as opposed to the vanilla approach we’ve been taking so far.
+To give you an idea of what this might look like, here’s an example using Sequelize, which queries the database for all authors and logs them to the console:

 });